kbatyr/pet-project_05.net-cat/README.md

 - NetCat, `nc` system command, is a command-line utility that reads and writes data across network connections using TCP or UDP.
 It is used for anything involving TCP, UDP, or UNIX-domain sockets, it is able to open TCP connections, send UDP packages, listen on arbitrary TCP and UDP ports and many more.

-- To see more information about NetCat inspect the manual `man nc`.

-Your project must work in a similar way that the original  NetCat works, in other words, you must create a group chat.
-The project must have the following features :
+The project works in a similar way that the original  NetCat works, in other words, we create a group chat.
+The project has the following features :

 - TCP connection between server and multiple clients (relation of 1 to many).
 - A name requirement to the client.